 Fourth-quarter consolidated sales jumped 12.8 percent, reaching $3.9 billion, up from a year-ago $3.5 billion.
 Comp-store sales increased 11.6 percent.
 Sales growth was led by a triple-digit comp-store sales increase for advanced technology TVs.
 At the same time, Web-related sales grew 64 percent year-on-year.

 Consolidated net earnings climbed 65 percent, to $141.1 million in the quarter, compared with $85.4 million the previous year, as the retailer enjoyed strong sales of flat-panel TVs and fewer price cuts.
 Gross profit margin improved by about 0.25 percent, due primarily to fewer markdowns as the retailer improved its supply-chain management.
-Expenses declined about two percentage points in the quarter, due primarily to lower store-closings expenses in the domestic segment and leverage on higher sales levels.
+Expenses declined about two percentage points in the quarter, due primarily to lower store-closings expenses in the domestic segment and leverage on higher sales levels, which were partially offset by higher advertising costs.

 For the 12 months, consolidated sales increased 10.8 percent, reaching $11.6 billion, up from $10.5 billion year-on-year.
 Comp-store sales rose 8.2 percent.
 Net earnings more than doubled, to $139.5 million, up from $61.7 million a year earlier.
 The retailer enjoyed decreasing expenses, while gross profit margin slipped only a small fraction of one point.